ullmannsven/Bachelorarbeit/README.md

 # Bachelorarbeit
-In this repo I store the code regarding my bachelor thesis
+In this repository I store the code regarding my bachelor thesis "Kernel Trust-Region algorithm for solving optimization problems".